Lizhen0909/LSHVec/README.md

-# LSHVec: Locality Sensitive Vector Representation of DNA Sequences
+# LSHVec: A Vector Representation of DNA Sequences Using Locality Sensitive Hashing

 ## Summary